boatrite/gravity_simulator/README.markdown

        greater force due to it's velocity.
 Am I missing a normalization somewhere?

 ToDo/Ideas
+* Basic styling
+* Better pause behavior
+  - Input listeners should force redraw so that changes can be seen when paused
+  - Make it so you can add entities while the thing is paused (and then change their values)
 * Add label displaying force, dt, any other interesting values

 * Real values.
 Decide on a suitable scale (how many meters per pixel?)

-* Change canvas height, width with inputs
-* Basic styling

-* Make it so you can add entities while the thing is paused (and then change their values)
 * Tails should start at edge of circle, not center

 Future